 For further details & images, please contact: Phil and Helen 01538 702629 email@example.com

 In our last blog post, we promised you an update on the work on our main entrance steps.
 So, in an effort not to disappoint, here it is.
 As Monday morning dawned, another bunch of Men in Boots (MIBs) duly turned up to do their funky thang.
 Given that we’ve had more MIBs now than you can shake a stick at, we’re somewhat reticent to number these ones, so let’s just call them The Brickies.

 It could be suggested that we’d tasked them with creating a silk purse out of a sow’s ear, as we’d already had to half demolish the steps to allow the previous MIBs access the rear of the property.
 Still, they seem to have managed to make a good fist of things so far, as you can see.

 2nd March 2016

-No sooner had our American friends departed, than another set of intrepid travellers arrived on our doorstep, willing to swap their time and expertise for the comforts of our B&B and experiencing all things English.
+No sooner had our American friends departed than another set of intrepid travellers arrived on our doorstep, willing to swap their time and expertise for the comforts of our B&B and experience all things English.

 The most recent task we challenged them with was to board out our loft.
 It’s not that there were no boards previously, it’s just that they weren’t screwed down and were placed strategically enough to provide sufficient confidence that you thought you wouldn’t fall through into a bedroom below, but actually putting you in great danger of doing so every time you went up there.